ceramicnetwork/.github/OVERVIEW.md

 - Policies by DIDs (service policies, privacy policies, access policies, payment policies, permissions); and
 - Agreements between DIDs (service agreements).

-Although Ceramic documents may act as standalone objects, multiple documents can be combined to enable more abstract use cases that demonstrate the potential of identity-centric interoperability and the power of unbundling identities, data, and services from application servers.
-By simply combining a few of the documents above, Ceramic can enable:

-- Portable, self-sovereign identity (SSI) systems;
-- Ecosystems of interoperable data sources and composable web services;
-- User-managed access control to shared data sources and services; and
-- Permissionless pay-as-you-go web services.

-As a result, the Ceramic network provides the trusted infrastructure required to enable a more connected, interoperable internet ecosystem that is boundlessly transparent, composable, and collaborative.
+Through the combination of these documents, Ceramic network provides the trusted infrastructure required to enable a more connected, interoperable internet ecosystem that is boundlessly transparent, composable, and collaborative.

-## **Background**
+## **Properties**

 As developers increasingly build composable applications that rely on user-managed identity, interoperable data, and shared infrastructure, they have less certainty over the types of resources that users will bring to their application at any given time.
 Because of this, a primary concern for developers is ensuring interoperability between a diverse set of unbundled technologies including (but not limited to) key pairs, wallets, data stores, and infrastructure services.
 As the variety of infrastructure grows, so does the challenge of maintaining interoperability.